gregory-ledenev/Vert.x-EasyRouting/README.md

 ### @ConvertsTo Annotation

-`@ConvertsTo` annotation that marks a method as a converter which transforms the input value into a result according to a specified content type.
+`@ConvertsTo` annotation used to mark methods that converts the input value into a result according to a specified content type.
 Such converters will be used to convert result values.
 Input type is explicitly defined by the converter method's single parameter.
 The contract for conversion methods: